Wednesday, December 28, 2005

 The collateral must be user-freindly, easy to access (such as downloads from Internet or by email) and must provide the information the customer or client is looking for.

-4. Add additional features.
+In case of brochures, contact information must be easy to find. - Add additional features.
 Instead of purely focusing on the company or product itself, put educational and useful features in collateral.

 One way of doing that is linking from the corporate website to external (independent) websites.